 Published: 17 November 2016

-Despite well-defined care pathways and referral processes, patients’ journeys are rarely linear and always unique; in the patient’s mind they may often start well before an episode of care, and continue on after their discharge.
-The concept of the journey has implications for nurses at both a systemic and a practice level, and forms part of the current suite of patient-oriented approaches that also includes ‘patient experience’ and ‘patient engagement’.
+The concept of the journey has implications for nurses at both a systemic and practice level and forms part of the current suite of patient-oriented approaches that also includes patient experience and patient engagement.

-One common methodology gaining momentum is ‘lean‘ thinking, inspired by Toyota who devised it as a way of removing waste and inefficiency from their car production processes.
-Lean principles have been adopted globally by health services; in Australia, they are supported by an inter-industry network, a country-wide health network, and specialised training.
+One common methodology gaining momentum is lean thinking inspired by Toyota, who devised it as a way of removing waste and inefficiency from their car production processes.
+Lean principles have been adopted globally by health services; in Australia, they are supported by an inter-industry network and specialised training.

 Data collection is the key.
-A holistic approach includes: multidisciplinary meetings, re-enacting the patient’s journey, walking the journey alongside the patient, and patients’ self-reported experiences.
-Not only are patients heard, but also staff – especially frontline nurses who understand the system (even if only their part of it) but who are rarely asked to contribute to global change processes.
+A holistic approach includes multidisciplinary meetings, re-enacting the patient’s journey, walking the journey alongside the patient, and patient's self-reported experiences.
+Not only are patients heard, but also staff - especially frontline nurses who understand the system (or even just their part of it) but are rarely asked to contribute to global change processes.

-In contrast, the 15 Steps Challenge (NHS Institute for Innovation and Improvement 2012) imagines from a carer’s perspective what kind of journey their loved one will experience just by taking the first fifteen steps into their healthcare environment.
+In contrast, the Fifteen Steps Challenge (NHS 2012) imagines from a carer’s perspective what kind of journey their loved one will experience just by taking the first fifteen steps into their healthcare environment.
 It originated from a parent in the UK who synthesised her many ‘first impressions’ of mental health wards into a checklist to guide services about the impact of sensory elements on a patient’s admission and subsequent care.

-The Challenge is not a clinical audit or performance management tool, but instead augments existing quality and continuous improvement initiatives.
-Services are not forewarned, allowing participants—which often includes nursing staff and patient and carer representatives—to record their impressions under five domains that consider whether the environment was:
+The challenge is not a clinical audit or performance management tool, but instead augments existing quality and continuous improvement initiatives.
+Services are not forewarned, allowing participants - often including nursing staff and patient and carer representatives - to record their impressions under five domains that consider whether the environment was: